zogzog/cubicweb/doc/book/en/development/devweb/views.rst

    :alt: a blog and all its entries

 **Before we move forward, remember that the selection/view principle is at the core of *CubicWeb*.
-Everywhere in the engine, data is requested using the RQL language, then HTML/XML/text/PNG is output by applying a view to the result set returned by the query.
+Everywhere in the engine, data is._cwuested using the RQL language, then HTML/XML/text/PNG is output by applying a view to the result set returned by the query.
 That is where most of the flexibility comes from.**